Legal Docs Checklist for start ups

 What to look out for?

 New business partners, including investors, will understandably want protection on their investment of time, energy and money.
-You need to understand what restrictions there might be on your ability to run the business in the direction you might want to in the future, and how easy it will be to raise capital if you are no longer getting on with your business partners.
+You need to understand what restrictions there might be on your ability to run the business in the direction you want in the future, and how easy it will be to raise capital if you are no longer getting along with your business partners.

-Between the founders you need to find a fair mechanism if one founder wants to leave or if there is a dispute that cannot be resolved.
+Between the founders, you need a fair mechanism in place if a founder wants to leave or if a dispute cannot be resolved.

 Contractor Agreement

-Early on it is likely you will use contractors rather than staff, especially for design and development of software.
-Contractors offer flexible manpower, bring expertise you do not have and cannot afford full time, and will often deliver projects for a fixed cost.
+Early on, it is likely you will use contractors rather than staff, especially for software design and development.
+Contractors offer flexible manpower, bring expertise you do not have and cannot afford full-time, and will often deliver projects for a fixed cost.

 Simply a written agreement with your contractor on what they will do and for how much.